apache/buildstream/doc/source/arch_scheduler.rst

-  The pull queue tries to obtain a built artifact from a remote artifact server, it should be placed in advance of the fetch queue if used, since we can safely avoid fetching if fetching is not imerative, and we already have a cached artifact.
+  The pull queue tries to obtain a built artifact from a remote artifact server, it should be placed in advance of the fetch queue if used, since we can safely avoid fetching if fetching is not imperative, and we already have a cached artifact.

 * **Fetch**